Enderdr4gon74/fs-journal/quizzes/week08.md

 **1.** What is the package.json file used for?
 <!-- enter you answer in the space below -->
 ```
+installing node and other dependencies
 ```
 **2.** At what level of your project do you need package.json when deploying your application?
 Why?
 <!-- enter you answer in the space below -->
 ```
+so that you can preview your code  before finishing it.
 ```
 **3.** What command will ensure that your Vue code is compiled properly for deployment?
 <!-- enter you answer in the space below -->
 ```
+?
 ```
 **4.** _______ are used to provide your application with specific data based on it's environment.
 For example: connections strings, private keys or port.
 Fill in the blank.
 <!-- enter you answer in the space below -->
 ```
+?
 ```
 **5.** What are the two ways to view the logs from your Heroku app.
 <!-- enter you answer in the space below -->